dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/future-transaction.md

 }
 ```

-Once this event has occurred, we'll prove it to the dWallet Network using the `submitDwalletCreationProof()` function in the sui light client module in the dWallet Network.
+Once this event has occurred, we'll prove it to the dWallet Network using the `submitTxStateProof()` function in the sui light client module in the dWallet Network.
 ```typescript
 let res = await submitTxStateProof(
     dwallet_client,